datts68/kaa-docker/README.md

 `cd kaa`

 And run the following command.
   - Debian: `mvn -P compile-gwt,mongo-dao,mariadb-dao clean install verify`
   - RPM: `mvn -P compile-gwt,mongo-dao,mariadb-dao,build-rpm clean install verify`

 The Debian build will work correctly on both Linux and Windows operation systems, while the RPM build will only work on Linux with the RPM package manager installed.

 For the mvn command, the build number and git commit variables are set to emulate Jenkins build variables that are substituted automatically on the build machine.

 Add the `-DskipTests` suffix to the mvn command to skip execution of tests and speed up the build process.

-## Single node installation
-https://kaaproject.github.io/kaa/docs/v0.10.0/Administration-guide/System-installation/Docker-deployment/
+You can use the following command to browse the Kaa node build artifacts in case of successful build.
+  - Debian: `ls server/node/target/kaa-node.deb`
+  - RPM: `ls server/node/target/rpm/kaa-node/RPMS/noarch/kaa-node*.rpm`

-### Build docker image
+## Build docker image
-Use kaa-node.deb located in server/node/target/, or download Kaa debian package from the [your example](https://drive.google.com/file/d/1AkoA38gcmcwDbtFbhuiVXJClUcUanJ4M/view?usp=sharing) .
+Use kaa-node.deb located in server/node/target/, or download Kaa debian package from the [your example](https://drive.google.com/file/d/1AkoA38gcmcwDbtFbhuiVXJClUcUanJ4M/view?usp=sharing).
 Put the kaa-node.deb file in the server/containers/docker/ directory.

-Run the following command from the server/containers/docker directory.
+Run the following command from the server/containers/docker directory:

 `docker build --build-arg setupfile=kaa-node.deb -t kaa-node:0.10.0 .`

-Alternatively, you can run the following command.
+Alternatively, you can run the following command:

 `build.sh`

-### To install a single node:
+## Single node installation
+https://kaaproject.github.io/kaa/docs/v0.10.0/Administration-guide/System-installation/Docker-deployment/

-Get your public host by specifying the TRANSPORT_PUBLIC_INTERFACE parameter in the server/containers/docker/docker-compose-1-node/kaa-example.env file.
+Get your public host by specifying the TRANSPORT_PUBLIC_INTERFACE parameter in the server/containers/docker/docker-compose-1-node/kaa-example.env file:
   - Linux / macOS: `ip route get 8.8.8.8 | awk '{print $NF; exit}'`
   - Windows: `netsh interface ip show address "Ethernet" | findstr "IP Address"`

-Open any directory in the docker-compose-1-node directory.
+Open any directory in the docker-compose-1-node directory:

 `cd docker-compose-1-node/$SQL-NoSQL/`